SUCCESS-MURI/success_apc_blur_detection/README.md

 ## NEED TO UPDATE THIS
 previous project's readme

+# MURI Deep Blur Detection and Classification
-# deep_blur_detection_and_classification
+# Update images
 %![input2](./input/out_of_focus0607.jpg) ![output2](./output/out_of_focus0607.png)

-This repository contains a test code and sythetic dataset, which consists of scenes including motion and defocus blurs together in each scene.
+This repository contains the code and dataset locations for the muri integration project and the origional datasets used by the origional project https://github.com/HyeongseokSon1/deep_blur_detection_and_classification.

 --------------------------